anchore/anchore-charts/stable/enterprise/README.md

 #### GCE Ingress Controller

-Note that the [Kubernetes GCE ingress controller](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) must be installed into the cluster for this configuration to work.
+The [Kubernetes GCE ingress controller](https://cloud.google.com/kubernetes-engine/docs/concepts/ingress) must be installed into the cluster for this configuration to work.

 ```yaml
 ingress: